Institute of technology: Indonesia

 Public state-owned polytechnics also available and provides vocational education offers either three-year Diploma degrees, which is similar to an associate degree or four-year bachelor's degree in applied sciences (Sarjana Terapan).
 The more advanced vocational Master's are also available and doctoral degrees are still in progress.

 Some notable polytechnics in Indonesia includes State Polytechnic of Jakarta, State Polytechnic of Bandung, State Polytechnic of Malang, State Electronics Polytechnic of Surabaya, and State Naval and Shipbuilding Polytechnic of Surabaya.
-These polytechnics are known to be departed from Indonesian prestigious universities and institute of technologies, e.g. the State Polytechnic of Jakarta was departed from the University of Indonesia while both Surabaya Polytechnics were departed from Sepuluh Nopember Institute of Technology.
+These polytechnics are known to break away from Indonesian prestigious universities and institute of technologies, e.g. the State Polytechnic of Jakarta sectioned off from the University of Indonesia while both Surabaya polytechnics separated from Sepuluh Nopember Institute of Technology.

 Iran

 There are 18 technological universities in Iran.